10 Foods You Should Never Have For Breakfast

-If you are serious about losing weight and getting into great shape you have to stay away from the common trend today of eating dessert instead of breakfast or skipping it altogether.
-In today’s fast paced world everyone is in a rush and the bad eating habits that come with such a lifestyle is largely to blame for our current problems with obesity, type 2 diabetes, cardiovascular disease and hypertension.
-Most will either skip breakfast or grab high sugar foods like donuts, pastries and highly processed boxed cereals all of which can wreak havoc on your blood sugar levels and really sabotage your efforts at getting into better shape.[1,2] By skipping breakfast altogether you set the stage for overeating later in the day as your body tries its best to compensate for the lack of nutrition that it was supposed to get first thing in the morning.
-A lot of the guilt that people feel for the perceived loss of willpower when they overeat later in the day is simply a manifestation of bad breakfast choices or from skipping breakfast entirely.
-Taking that into consideration, a change in eating habits need not be difficult as it is less a matter of willpower, but more a matter of making better selections earlier in the day.
+If you are serious about getting into great shape you have to stay away from the common trend of eating what is essentially dessert for breakfast or skipping it altogether.
+In today’s fast paced world many of us are in quite a rush and the bad eating habits that come with a hectic lifestyle partly to blame for our current problems with obesity, type 2 diabetes, cardiovascular disease and hypertension.
+Most will either skip breakfast or grab high calorie foods like donuts, pastries and highly processed boxed cereals.
+All of which can wreak havoc on your blood sugar levels and really sabotage your efforts at getting into better shape.[1,2] By skipping breakfast altogether you also set the stage for overeating later in the day as your body tries its best to compensate for the lack of nutrition that it was supposed to get first thing in the morning.
+Studies show that having most of your calories later in the day can increase likelihood of weight gain, even on a lowered calorie diet.
+(See my article- Eating Late Can Make You Gain Weight.)
+Furthermore, the perceived loss of willpower many feel when they overeat later in the day is simply a result of not getting adequate nutrition at breakfast time due to bad breakfast choices or from skipping breakfast entirely.
+Taking that into consideration, a change in eating habits isn’t about willpower but a matter of making better selections day.
 A good start with healthy breakfast choices makes it easier to keep on making good food choices as the day goes on.
-Remember also
+Remember also that

 SKIPPING BREAKFAST OR ANY MEAL FOR THAT MATTER CAN BE JUST AS BAD AS EATING THE WRONG FOODS!

 That being said, the practice of putting convenience before nutrition has created an environment where savvy marketing has lead most to accept what are truly unhealthy foods as their choices for the most important meal of the day.
 Riding soundly on the cacophony of often contradictory information on what foods are really healthy, many breakfast foods are aggressively marketed as being good for you, when in fact they are not.
+(Those who frequent Starbucks and other trendy coffee shops should take note!)
 Cutting through the noise of misinformation, here is a list of ten foods that you should never have for breakfast, or at any time of the day, for that matter.

-Bagels have a high glycemic index, due to the low fiber content, provide little in the way of nutrients and are among the highest calorie breads you can find.
-You are not much better off with whole wheat or whole grain versions as the calorie counts are pretty much the same and they are still low in fiber (you would be better off with oatmeal any day).
-Adding cream cheese or other spreads, can also increase the calorie count to over 500 calories each!
+Bagels are one of the highest calorie breads that you can find and they have a very high glycemic index due to the low fiber content.
+You might think that whole wheat or whole grain bagels are better choices but the calorie counts are pretty much the same and they are still low in fiber (you would be better off with oatmeal any day).
+Adding cream cheese or other spreads, can also increase the calorie count to over 500 calories a pop!
 Carbohydrates are important for your first meal, but you can make much better choices with higher fiber and more nutrients.

-Touted as a health food but is far too high in sugar and calories to qualify as such.
-Sweetened usually with everything from corn syrup, to sugar and honey ( which is just as bad as sugar for all intents and purposes) granola is not on the breakfast list for anyone serious about getting into great shape.
+One of the first fake health foods, granola was heavily marketed as being healthy and nutritious in the 80’s but is far too high in sugar and calories to qualify as such.
+Sweetened usually with everything from corn syrup, to sugar and honey (which is just as bad as sugar for all intents and purposes) granola is not on the breakfast list for anyone serious about getting into great shape.

 Most commercial products consist of wheat are high in calories and have a high glycemic index.
 Many also have corn syrup and trans fats as ingredients as well and forget about adding maple syrup if you don’t want your blood sugar levels to go through the roof!
 The only pancakes that you can count on are ones you make yourself with stone ground flours and without added sugars or honey.